Borrowing: Students, Faculty, Staff

 Books from other Omni Libraries

-Books from other Omni Libraries can be ordered right from Omni.
+Books from other Omni Libraries can be requested from within Omni.

 • You can borrow regular books for 120 days.

-• You can keep track of your loans, and due dates online through your My Library Account tab in Omni
+• You can keep track of your loans, and due dates online through your My Library Account tab in Omni, regardless of whether the item is loaned from Trent or from another Omni library.

 A "current periodical" is an unbound issue of a recently received journal or magazine.
 Newspapers are excluded; they cannot be borrowed.